Deep Learning for Micro-expression Recognition: A Survey: Introduction

-Later many other researchers joined the ME analysis.
-MER (MER) has drawn increasing interests due to its practical importance in medical treatment, national security, interrogations and many other human-computer interaction systems.
-The first spontaneous MER research can be traced to Pfister~\etal's work~\cite{Pfister2011iccv} which utilized a local binary pattern from three orthogonal planes (LBP-TOP)~\cite{Li2013A} for MER on the first public spontaneous micro-expression dataset: SMIC.
-Following the work of~\cite{Li2013A}, various approaches based on appearance and geometry features ~\cite{wang2014lbp,Huang2016Spontaneous,Li2015Towards,Liu2016mdmo} were proposed for improving the performance of MER.
+MER has drawn increasing interest recently due to its practical importance in many human-computer interaction systems.
+The first spontaneous MER research can be traced to Pfister~\etal's work~\cite{Pfister2011iccv} which utilized a Local Binary Pattern from Three Orthogonal Planes (LBP-TOP)~\cite{Li2013A} on the first public spontaneous ME dataset: SMIC \cite{li2013spontaneous}.
+Following the work of~\cite{Li2013A}, various approaches based on appearance and geometry features ~\cite{Li2015Towards,wei2021comparative} were proposed for improving the performance of MER.

-In recent years, with the advance of deep learning (DL) and its successful application on FER \cite{facialexpressionCVPR2018, TIP2019}, researchers have started to exploit MER with DL.
-Although MER with DL becomes challenging because of the limited ME samples and low intensity, great progress on MER has been made through designing effective shallow networks, exploring Generative adversarial Net (GAN) and so on.
-Currently, DL based MER has received increasing attention and achieved state-of-the-art performance.
+In recent years, with the advance of Deep Learning (DL) and its successful extensions on object detection \cite{liu2020deep}, human tracking \cite{brunetti2018computer,liu2018visual}, image retrieval \cite{li2016fast,li2015more} and FER \cite{li2020deep,liu2021sg,liu2022uncertain}, researchers have started to exploit MER with DL.
+Although MER with DL becomes challenging because of the limited ME samples and low intensity, great progress on MER has been made through designing effective shallow networks, exploring Generative Adversarial Net (GAN)~\cite{yu2020ice} and so on.
+Currently, DL-based MER has achieved the state-of-the-art performance.

-In this paper, we review the state of research on MER with DL.
-Although there are exhaustive surveys on MER that have discussed the historical evolution and algorithmic pipelines for MER, they mainly focus on traditional methods and deep learning hasn't been specifically introduced.
-As far as we know, this is the first systematic and detailed survey of the DL-based MER.
-Different from previous surveys, we evaluate and analyze the dynamic network inputs, blocks, structures, losses and special tasks in detail and identify further study directions.
-The goal of this survey is to provide a DL-based MER dictionary which can serve as a reference point for future MER research.
+{In this survey, we review the research on MER by DL since 2016 when the DL technology was firstly adopted in MER.
+Due to the page limitation, the representative works published in well-known journals and conferences, such as IEEE TPAMI, IEEE TAC, IEEE TIP, and ACM MM are specifically discussed.
+The ordinary FER approaches and MER with traditional learning methods are not considered in this survey.
+Although a few MER surveys have discussed the historical evolution and algorithmic pipelines for MER \cite{xie2020overview,goh2020micro,takalkar2018survey,oh2018survey,ben2021video,zhou2021survey}, they mainly focus on traditional methods and only introduce some recent DL approaches.
+The DL-based MER has not been discussed systematically and specifically.
+As far as we know, this is the first survey of the DL-based MER.
+Different from previous surveys, we analyze the strengths and shortcomings of dynamic network inputs which are important for MER based on DL.
+Furthermore, the network blocks, architectures, training strategies, and losses are discussed and summarized in detail and future research directions are identified.
+The goal of this survey is to provide a DL-based MER dictionary that can serve as a reference point for future MER research.